© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bainbridge Roman fort and annexe is a scheduled monument protected by Historic England under reference 1017920.
 View the official record →

-Bainbridge Roman fort is a military installation constructed in the first century AD in Wensleydale, North Yorkshire, as part of Rome's occupation and control of northern Britain.
+Bainbridge Roman fort is a first-century Roman auxiliary fort located in Wensleydale, North Yorkshire, situated at the confluence of the Rivers Bain and Ure.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017920.

 Bainbridge Roman fort and annexe is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017920.